iamclint/Zeal/README.md

           upon as the primary method of protection and you will not be reimbursed if it doesn't protect you from your own mistake.
 Zeal intercepts the client calls to sell, destroy, or drop cursor contents and blocks the action if it is a non-empty container, the item_value is >= value (not checked for sell), or the item is on the protect list.
+It also protects against all trades to banker NPCs and trades of protected items or non-empty bags to NPCs (including pets).
 The enable, value, and protected list are stored per character with the list stored in the `./<character_name>_protected.ini` file.

 - `/hidecorpse`
   - **Arguments:** `looted`, `none`